Robust-Wide: Robust Watermarking against Instruction-driven Image Editing: Introduction

 We perform extensive experiments to demonstrate the robustness of \Name during the instruction-driven image editing process.
 It achieves a low Bit Error Rate (BER) of nearly 2.6\% for 64-bit watermark messages, while preserving the visual quality and editability of original images.
 Besides the robustness against semantic distortions, \Name acquires inherent robustness against pixel-level distortions such as JPEG and color shifting, which are unseen during training.
-It also holds general robustness against different sampling configurations and models.
+It also holds general robustness against different sampling configurations and \zj{even different popular editing models such as ControlNet-InstructPix2Pix, MagicBrush, Inpainting \cite{inpaint} and DDIM Inversion \cite{mokady2023null}}.

+In summary, our contributions are as follows: \begin{itemize} \item We point out the potential threat caused by the misuse of instruction-driven image editing and find current \zj{state-of-the-art} watermarking methods are ineffective in the emerging case.
+In other words, we unearth a novel robustness requirement for current image watermarking. \item We propose \Name, the first robust watermarking method for instruction-driven image editing.
+We introduce a novel Partial Instruction-driven Denoising Sampling Guidance (\ModuleName) module, \zj{which forces the watermark embedded in the semantic-level rather than pixel-level.} \item Experimental results demonstrate that \Name can resist instruction-driven image editing, conventional pixel-level distortions, and different sampling configurations. \zj{More importantly, the proposed method exhibits robustness against a variety of popular editing models.} \end{itemize}